storacha/specs/w3-filecoin.md

 ## Overview

-A Storefront is a service that ensures content addressed user/application data is stored perpetually on the decentralized web.
-A Storefront ingests user/application data and replicates it across various storage systems, including Filecoin Storage Providers.
-Content supplied to a Storefront can be of arbitrary size, while (Filecoin) Storage Providers demand large (>= 16GiB) content pieces.
-To align supply and demand requirements, the Aggregator accumulates supplied content pieces into a larger verifiable aggregate pieces per [FRC-0058](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md) that can be stored by Storage Providers.
+A [Storefront] is a service that ensures content addressed user/application data is stored perpetually on the decentralized web.
+A [Storefront] ingests user/application data and replicates it across various storage systems, including Filecoin Storage Providers.
+Content supplied to a [Storefront] can be of arbitrary size, while (Filecoin) Storage Providers demand large (>= 16GiB) content pieces.
+To align supply and demand requirements, the [Aggregator] accumulates supplied content pieces into a larger verifiable aggregate pieces per [FRC-0058](https://github.com/filecoin-project/FIPs/blob/master/FRCs/frc-0058.md) that can be stored by Storage Providers.

 ### Authorization

-Storefronts MUST use UCAN based authorization mechanisms to interact with Aggregators, Dealers and Deal Trackers.
-The way in which Storefronts are registered to use Aggregators, Dealers and Deal Trackers is out of scope of this specification.
+[Storefront]s MUST use UCAN based authorization mechanisms to interact with [Aggregator]s, [Dealer]s and [Deal Tracker]s.
+The way in which [Storefront]s are registered to use [Aggregator]s, [Dealer]s and [Deal Tracker]s is out of scope of this specification.

-For example, an Aggregator can authorize invocations from `did:web:web3.storage` by validating the signature is from the DID.
-This way, it allows web3.storage to rotate keys and/or re-delegate access without having to coordinate with the Aggregator.
+For example, an [Aggregator] can authorize invocations from `did:web:web3.storage` by validating the signature is from the DID.
+This way, it allows web3.storage to rotate keys and/or re-delegate access without having to coordinate with the [Aggregator].

 ### Storefront receives a Filecoin piece

-A Storefront MUST submit content for aggregation by it's piece CID.
-It MAY be computed from content by a trusted actor or it MAY be computed by the Storefront itself.
-A Storefront MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
-It may be invoked by a Storefront client or delegated to a hired third party, ether way a Storefront MUST acknowledge request by issuing a signed receipt.
-A Storefront MAY decide to verify submitted piece prior to aggregation.
-A Storefront MAY also operate trusted actor that computes and submits pieces on content upload.
+A [Storefront] MUST submit content for aggregation by it's piece CID.
+It MAY be computed from content by a trusted actor or it MAY be computed by the [Storefront] itself.
+A [Storefront] MUST provide a capability that can be used to submit a piece to be replicated by (Filecoin) Storage Providers.
+It may be invoked by a [Storefront] client or delegated to a hired third party, ether way a [Storefront] MUST acknowledge request by issuing a signed receipt.
+A [Storefront] MAY decide to verify submitted piece prior to aggregation.
+A [Storefront] MAY also operate trusted actor that computes and submits pieces on content upload.

-Once a Storefront receives the offer for a piece, it is pending for verification.
-The Storefront MUST issue a receipt proving that request state has transition from `uninitialized` to `pending` if result was `ok`, or to `failed` if result was `error`.
-The Storefront MAY fail invocation if piece `content` has not been provided.
+Once a [Storefront] receives the offer for a piece, it is pending for verification.
+The [Storefront] MUST issue a receipt proving that request state has transition from `uninitialized` to `pending` if result was `ok`, or to `failed` if result was `error`.
+The [Storefront] MAY fail invocation if piece `content` has not been provided.

 #### `filecoin/accept` effect